Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

     - The application is built with .NET 7, utilizing C# as the programming language.
 Scaffold the build process, which should include steps for restoring NuGet packages, compiling the solution, running unit tests, and publishing the output.
 Create a 'build.yml' file that outlines these steps for the CI pipeline.

     2. **IaC Stage with Bicep Execution**:
-    - For deployment to Azure, identify the required Azure resources (e.g., Azure App Service for hosting the Web API, Azure SQL Database for data storage).
+    - For deployment to Azure, identify the required Azure resources (e.g. Azure App Service for hosting the Web API).
 Scaffold Bicep templates for these resources, ensuring they're modular and reusable.
-    - Create a 'main.bicep' file that acts as the entry point, invoking other Bicep files (e.g., 'appservice.bicep', 'sqldatabase.bicep') to define the entire infrastructure.
+    - Create a 'main.bicep' file that acts as the entry point, invoking other Bicep files (e.g. 'appservice.bicep') to define the entire infrastructure.
 Include a step in the CI/CD pipeline ('iac-deploy.yaml') to authenticate with Azure and execute 'main.bicep', deploying the infrastructure.

     3. **QA Stage**:
     - Detail the process for deploying the .NET 7 Web API to the provisioned Azure App Service in a QA environment.
-This includes applying database migrations if necessary and running integration and acceptance tests.
+This includes running integration and acceptance tests.
     - Scaffold a 'qa-deploy.yml' file that outlines the steps for deploying the application to Azure, setting up the environment, and executing tests.

     4. **Chain Workflows**: